How to Hang Oars On a Wall in 4 Steps

 Brown County Forge’s Oar Hooks

 Throughout this post, you’ve seen examples of the oar hooks I make.
-From the bright brass just above to the standard blacksmith steel at the very top, each pair can be custom-fitted to any size oar.
+Each pair can be custom-fitted to any size oar.

 Our most popular are the steel ones coated in beeswax.
-They come in 1.5, 2, 2.5, and larger if you need it.
+They come in 1.5 inches, 2 inches, 2.5 inches, and larger if you need it.

 Most oars will fit in 2.5 inches and below.

-If you’re ready to order, you can use the order form below.
+If you’re ready to order, please use the order form below:

-Your hooks will ship in 3-5 business days (usually less) with USPS Tracking.
+Your hooks will ship in 3-5 business days with USPS Tracking.

 I’m Happy to Answer Any Questions